Add Checkbox to PDF with Java – Interactive Checkboxes using GroupDocs

 Concurrent Processing Considerations

-GroupDocs.Annotation is thread-safe, so you can process multiple documents simultaneously:
+GroupDocs.Annotation is thread‑safe, so you can run several documents in parallel:

 Alternative Approaches to Consider